IT Project Governance

 Overview

-IT Governance is the structure and framework around the planning for IT projects.
-By developing and using these frameworks built on best practices, KU will ensure that appropriate reviews are performed on IT solutions before they are purchased or implemented.
+Each new IT Project Request goes through the IT Project Governance process and is evaluated by the KU IT Project Steering Committee and IT Leadership to provide a scalable structure, framework, and prioritization process for each new request.
+By developing and using these frameworks built on best practices, KU will ensure that appropriate reviews are performed on IT solutions before they are developed, purchased, and/or implemented.

-These reviews will be done with an eye toward alignment with KU Strategy, and supporting the core missions of the University of Kansas.
+These reviews will be done with an eye toward alignment with the Jayhawks Rising Strategic Plan and the KU IT Strategic Plan to support the core missions of the University of Kansas.
 The structure also allows for security reviews and feasibility reviews, so that any IT solutions implemented are secure and in the best interest of KU.

 Benefits of IT Project Governance